-What is the Open Water Market?
+What is the open water market?

-The competitive water market works in the same way as for electricity, gas and most other products where businesses have the freedom to choose from who they want to purchase.
+The competitive water market works in the same way as that for electricity, gas and most other products where businesses have the freedom to choose from who they want to purchase.

-- The regional Wholesalers remain responsible for the water infrastructure and will continue to provide a world-class quality water supply to all businesses and households.
+- The regional wholesalers remain responsible for the water infrastructure and will continue to provide a world-class quality water supply to all businesses and households.

-In the Open Water Market, should you decide that your supplier is not adequately serving your business, you can switch to another.
+In the open water market, should you decide that your supplier is not adequately serving your business, you can switch to another.

 Why does the open water market mean I can compare water rates?

 On the first of April each year, the supplier will update and increase the volumetric and fixed rate of water charged to their customers.

-Since all suppliers have the freedom to determine the rates charged to their customers, various rates are available to British businesses.
-The Open Water website gives an up to date list of all suppliers that have a licence to supply in your region, all of which could provide an alternative to your current water rates.
+Our latest guide to British business water suppliers gives an up-to-date list of all suppliers that have a licence to supply in your region, all of which could provide an alternative to your current water tariff.

 What can be achieved when I compare business water rates?